 Lake Como, one of the top places to go in Italy is known for its villas, gardens and beautiful scenery.
 It’s a good destination for hiking, water activities, or a relaxing vacation and there are pretty towns and villages to visit all around the lake.
-While it’s best to spend a few days, if you’re staying in Milan Como is easy to visit as a day trip by train.
+While it’s best to spend a few days, Como is easy to visit as a day trip from Milan by train.

 Como, the largest town on the lake and the closest to Milan, is a good place to start your visit to Lake Como.
 From Milan it’s less than an hour by train to Como so you could even visit on a day trip from the city.
 A great way to explore the lake is by taking a ferry from Como to visit other towns around the lake.
 During summer season you can also take an excursion boat cruise or rent a small boat or paddle boat to explore on your own.

 Como is a lively town and has lots of restaurants, bars, and shops.
 The historic center still has walls around it and several historic mansions and monuments including the Town Hall housed in Palazzo del Broletto and the Cathedral on Piazza Duomo.
 Near the lake is the pretty neo-classical Volta Temple built in 1927 with exhibits related to the scientist Alessandro Volta who was born in Como in 1745 (open 10:00-12:00 and 15:00-18:00, closed Mondays).
 On the opposite edge of town, near the Como Borghi rail station, is the Silk Museum documenting Como’s history of silk production (via Castelnuovo 9, open Tuesday to Friday 9:00-12:00 and 15:00-18:00).

 Take a Como Food Tour for a guided walk through the town with stops for food tastings.